-Phil Clarke faces angering Salford again by saying their fans had a better chance of going to the moon than see their side reach the Grand Final.
+Phil Clarke says Salford fans had more chance of going to the MOON than the Grand Final

 The Red Devils have stunned Super League by reaching the title-decider at Old Trafford.